syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap Events.md

 ##ItemSelected

-The `ItemSelected` event is fired when an item is selected.
-Selected item's `DataSource` and `IsSelected` boolean property will be passed as an argument to `ItemSelectedEventArgs`. `IsSelected` boolean property indicates whether an item is selected or not.
+The `ItemSelected` event occurs when an item is selected.
+The Selected item's `DataSource` and `IsSelected` boolean property will be passed as arguments to `ItemSelectedEventArgs`.
+The `IsSelected` boolean property indicates whether the item has been selected.

-You need to set `HighlightOnSelection` boolean property as true to use `ItemSelected` event.
+Set the `HighlightOnSelection` boolean property to true to use the `ItemSelected` event.

 {% tabs %}